-“Maximizing sustainability is ingrained in our thought processes and is a significant part of our company culture,” said Jim McCaleb, general manager of Yellowstone National Park Lodges, referring to Xanterra, the country’s largest concessionaire of national park lodges.
+“Maximizing sustainability is ingrained in our thought processes and is a significant part of our company culture,” said Jim McCaleb, former general manager of Yellowstone National Park Lodges, referring to Xanterra, the country’s largest concessionaire of national park lodges.
 Xanterra’s “Our Softer Footprint” mission includes protecting the environment and benefiting the places and communities where it operates.

 So the next time you enjoy some locally brewed beer or Montana huckleberry syrup during your stay in Yellowstone, be sure to throw the empty bottle into one of the many recycling bins throughout the park.
 It just might turn up in the next round of green furniture or building elements added to the park.

 Award-winning travel editor and writer Veronica Stoddart was the former editor in chief of the Travel Media Group at USA TODAY.
 She has written for nearly two-dozen publications and websites.